eugsim1/logging-analytics-tf-infra/modules/compute_nodes_provisioning/Readme.md

 The script [get_database_info_tologan.sh](https://github.com/eugsim1/logging-analytics-tf-infra/tree/master/modules/compute_nodes_provisioning) can be used to create the entities and associate the sources to Oracle Databases.
 In this case the agent should be already deployed on the target servers.

-It has 2 parts Creation of the entities and association with sources, and removal of the entities and the associations You need to provide the IP of your databases, and the private key to be used to perform and introspection of the compute nodes.
+It has 2 parts :

+Creation of the entities and association with sources

+Removal of the entities and the associations

+You need to provide the IP of your databases, and the private key to be used to perform and introspection of the compute nodes.

-You need to maintain jsnon files  which are related to the association between entities and Oracle predefined sources.
+You need to maintain json files  which are related to the association between entities and Oracle predefined sources.

-You need to update the sed section if you modify update some database back end files.
+You need to update the sed section if you modify/update some database back-end files.

 the script is configured to run on a tenancy/compartment/loggroup where the LogAnalytics is already setup

-If not you can create the infra by using scripts from this repository
+You can create the infra by using scripts from this repository

-update the below exports to your settings
+update the below exports to your own settings

 ```
 export ANALYTICS_COMPARTMENT=ocid1.compartment.oc1..aaaaaaaaqhhyjrkidluilxlgk5xer7sox6x7ngcak7hfey3iuvcv45s5oz7a